Dealing with Stressful Situations You Can’t Control

 In a world where we don’t have complete control over our environment, our health, or the people around us, we are all sure to experience times of crisis.
 It can come in many forms and can be both big and small.
 Crisis can be those moments when we’re faced with mortality, financial disaster, the loss of a job, failure to achieve or meet our own or others expectations, accidents, being a victim of abuse or a crime and moments of embarrassment, to name a few.

-Whatever form it takes, crisis is unexpected and accompanied by overwhelming emotion.Some people seem to survive a crisis and, having survived, emerge even stronger.
+Whatever form it takes, a crisis is unexpected and accompanied by overwhelming emotion.Some people seem to survive a crisis and, having survived, emerge even stronger.
 Others are overpowered by emotion, by circumstances and find themselves escaping into negative and destructive behaviors, like addiction or self-harm.
 Let Suffolk DBT show you a few ways to tolerate unexpected life situations that are beyond your control.

 Distress Tolerance Skills

-Distress tolerance skills in Dialectical Behavior Therapy are designed as short term strategies for surviving the upheaval caused by crisis.
+Distress tolerance skills in Dialectical Behavior Therapy are designed as short-term strategies for surviving the upheaval caused by the crisis.
 They are essential life skills that help us get through those moments that we’re not sure we’ll survive otherwise.

 What are Distress Tolerance Skills?